Vansitha/unix-pipe-cmd-simulator/README.md

 - Then generates a linked list and assigns each list node to one command.
 - Each command is executed and the output is sent into the following command's input.
-- This is accomplished through the use of output files, which help achieve the replication of the the UNIX pipe's functionality
+- This is accomplished through the use of output files, which help achieve the replication of the the UNIX pipe's functionality.
-- Finally prints out the output
+- Finally prints out the output.

 ## Running the program